-An individual can challenge Pegasus compliance with this policy at any time.
+A person can challenge Pegasus compliance with this policy at any time.
 The Information Officer will raise the concern to the Executive Director who will investigate all complaints within a reasonable time period.
 External advice may be sought in certain cases before a final written response is given.
 If a complaint is found to be justified, all appropriate measures will be taken which may include amendment of policies and procedures.
-The individual will be informed of the outcome of the investigation.
+The person will be informed of the outcome of the investigation.

 You may withdraw your consent to collection, use and disclosure of personal information at any time, subject to contractual and legal restrictions and reasonable notice in writing.

 If you withdraw your consent to certain uses of your personal information, we may no longer be able to provide you with certain supports or services or to continue our working agreement with you.